Jun 05, 2018 By Team YoungWonks *

 Prize: Various; up to $50,000 scholarship

 Google Science Fair is a global online science competition that’s open to students between the ages of 13 and 18.
-It took place annually from 2011 to 2016 and again in the fall of 2018.
+It took place annually from 2011 to 2016 and again in the fall of 2018 for the year 2018-19; submissions were open from September to December 2018 and winners were announced in May 2019.
 Google science fair scouts for talent and ideas that have the potential to positively make an impact to change the world for the better.
 Prize money usually includes amongst others, scholarships up to $50,000 as well as a National Geographic sponsored trip.
 Finalists are also invited to present their projects to a distinguished panel of judges at the Google HQ in Mountain View, CA.

 Prize: Upto 1,000 USD, medals and certificates

 An open platform robotics competition, RoboRAVE International is an international technology competition ideal for school students; it can feature any robot, using any software and any participant.
 Eligible teams comprise two to four players, one robot and one coach.
 Thus the participants can be from elementary, middle or high school students and even Big Kids (which includes University students, teachers, engineers, hobbyists, etc).
 Those up to the challenge could compete in a higher division, but they can’t take part in multiple divisions of the same challenge.
 Challenges vary from building and programming robots that can do the following: complete mazes, climb steep inclined planes, light and extinguish fire without contact, exhibit innovation, win at jousting/ sumo and carry out various tasks despite weighing less than an air vehicle.
-Last year (2018), it was held in Albuquerque, New Mexico, and its regional editions this year (2019) include RoboRAVE California, RoboRAVE North America and RoboRAVE Turkey.
+Its regional editions last year (2019) were RoboRAVE California, RoboRAVE North America and RoboRAVE Turkey.

 Intel International Science and Engineering Fair